The History of Songmakers

 Hoots, Song Circles, musical get-togethers and attending other musical performances and events is what Songmakers is all about.
 Our members are musicians ranging from beginning to professional and just plain folks that love traditional and acoustic-style music.

-Hoots are held eight times a month in locations from Orange County to Ventura County.
+Hoots are held each month in locations from Orange County to Ventura County.
 Song Circles are similar but are not bound by Songmakers Hoot policy guidelines as they are considered private parties.
 See the Hoots page for the schedule of current hoots and Song Circles.